riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 simulating classical computers on quantum computers - Maybe already covered in chap 3

 Schrödinger & Feynman path integrals / algorithms

+Some sets of universal gates are faster than others

 ## Chapter 11:   Quantum Algorithms